rbisdorff/Digraph3/docSphinx/tutorial.rst

 Here we observe indeed 93 such outranking circuits, like: *Berlin Humboldt* >= *Konstanz* >= *München* >= *Berlin Humboldt* (see :numref:`chordlessCircuits` circuit 29 above).
 With the *Copeland* ranking rule, they appear in fact respectively at rank 8, 3 and 5 (see (:numref:`ninetiledHeatmap`).

 The occurrence of so many outranking circuits makes any *forced* linear ranking doubtful, independently of the specific ranking rule we might apply.
-To check the quality of the previous rating-ranking result, we shall now compute a direct quantiles sorting of the enrollment quality scores without using any ranking rule (see tutorial on rating with incommensurable criteria).
+To check the quality of the previous rating-by-ranking result, we shall now compute a direct quantiles sorting of the enrollment quality scores without using any ranking rule (see tutorial on rating with incommensurable criteria).

 Rating-by-sorting
 .................

-For this rating-by-sorting approach we are using the :py:class:`sortingDigrahs.QuantilesSortingDigraph` constructor.
+For this *rating-by-sorting* approach we are using the :py:class:`sortingDigrahs.QuantilesSortingDigraph` constructor.

 .. code-block:: pycon
    :name: nineTilesSorting